 Our "i" series of feedline isolation baluns provide excellent feedline decoupling and low loss performance from 1 to 54 MHz depending on the model selected.
-The model 1115i is a single core design that will handle 5kW (50% duty cycle) at resonance and provides high common mode impedance and a large effective core area for excellent performance.
+The model 1115i is a single core design that will handle 5kW (50% duty cycle) at resonance and provides high levels of common mode choking impedance and a large effective core area for excellent performance.
 Balun is configured with two SO-239 connectors with additional RF connectors available in the Accessories Category under Alternate Connectors.
 This balun is is also available in alternate connector configurations in our model 1115 which utilizes the same outstanding winding configuration.

 When your transceiver and other equipment in your shack acts strangely, it is probably due to stray RF pickup which produces a common mode current problem.
 This is especially apparent when using end-fed antennas, high-impedance feedlines, or a poor ground counterpoise.
 Problems can be more evident in SSB mode because the microphone audio line and mic circuitry may be very sensitive to RF.
 You can even get an RF burn from the mic in worst-case situations, not to mention from the chassis or other equipment used in the system.